| Body

 5 drops lavender oil

-Combine oils and massage well down both sides of the neck, and over the sinus region and forehead.
-Apply daily.
+Combine oils and massage well down both sides of the neck, and

-Dry skin blend #2
+Dry skin blend #250ml apricot oil

 10 drops ylang ylang